Courier will not publish print edition on Monday, July 5, due to holiday

-As we commemorate Independence Day this year, we will be giving our carriers and delivery staff the opportunity to spend the holiday at home and we will not publish a print edition of the Courier on Monday, July 5.
+As we commemorate Independence Day this year, we will be giving our carriers and delivery staff the opportunity to spend the holiday at home and we will not be publishing The Courier on Monday, July 5.

 You can still read local news online at www.wcfcourier.com.
 Activate your digital account today at wcfcourier.com/members/join/ to access all of our online offerings.

-As we commemorate Independence Day this year, we will be giving our carriers and delivery staff the opportunity to spend the holiday at home and we will not publish a print edition of the Courier on Monday, July 5.
+As we commemorate Independence Day this year, we will be giving our carriers and delivery staff the opportunity to spend the holiday at home and we will not be publishing The Courier on Monday, July 5.

 You can still read local news online at www.wcfcourier.com.
 Activate your digital account today at wcfcourier.com/members/join/ to access all of our online offerings.